August 23, 2018

 Current science is inconclusive, but there is evidence to support a precautionary approach, including leaving spawning aggregations to do their thing without fishing disturbance.

-At the very least, removing bottom contact fishing methods like trawling, from inshore waters to protect the habitat for the early, critical life stages of snapper is long overdue and fits with LegaSea’s Principle #2 – Stop senseless waste.
+At the very least, removing bottom contact fishing methods like trawling, from inshore waters to protect the habitat for the early, critical life stages of snapper is long overdue.
+This stance fits with LegaSea’s Manifesto policy to remove industrial fishing from inshore waters.

 What follows is an extract from the Ministry’s Plenary report.
 This extract provides some details of important areas for snapper spawning.